lucijanblagonic/interface-inventory/README.markdown

 ## Inventory example

+This is a sample interface inventory of the inventory.csv file.
+I use this as a starting point and modify depending on project requirements.

 Name | Filename | Filetype | Description
 --- | --- | --- | ---
 — Pages |  |  |